modehnal/GNOMETerminalAutomation/article/presentation_article.md

   I am going to include personal experience when I first started working at Red Hat.
   I was assigned a responsibility of a project `gnome-contacts`.
 The automation was already written and I was required to understand the code, learn how to use it, modify it and improve it.
 At first I was just copying around what was already there and I had no issues making it work.
 Until I encountered a strange artifact, function not working.
 It was the same as any other used in the code.
 I had no idea why it was not working.
 I found dogtail source code and went though it and I saw nothing wrong.
 No one was able to help me as they did not see anything wrong on the `dogtail` side either.
 So I marked the test as broken or simply worked around it, I do not remember.
 It was quite a while before I realized the dogtail is not a full API but a wrapper and extension of others.
 So I started looking for the other libraries imported in `dogtail`, in `pyatspi2` and finally `Atspi`.
 I found a documentation that I do not believe was up to date but it was usable.
 I found the C source code.
 I went through it to verify missing documentation parts.
 I still do not know the exact source code and documentation, I might have been looking at the wrong place altogether.
 Most of the stuff I tried that I know are or are not working, is a result of experimentations.
 As I mentioned there is not much time so trial and error was the chosen solution.
 I started making reproducer in `Atspi`, only to find I am able to reproduce the issue I had in the past quite a lot and always thought the `dogtail` was not working.

   The point is that the issue that was in the code for years was not identified because no one knew where to look.
-I had no one to teach me where to look or to say that the problem might be somewhere else because it was poorly documented and I did not find any tutorials how to debug such issues.
+I had no one to teach me where to look or to say that the problem might be somewhere else, because it was poorly documented and I did not find any tutorials how to debug such issues.

   `Aspirations` is to improve `dogtail`, but not in that project - an alternative to dogtail.
 Dogtail is implementing its own functions, it wraps over `pyatpsi2` and `Atspi`, while `pyatspi2` also wraps over `Atspi`, so debugging is a problem.

-  To make sure problems are in `Atspi` library I had no other option than to make lightweight clone of `dogtail` and do no wrapping over anything other than `Atspi`.
+  To make sure problems are in the `Atspi` library, I had no other option than to make lightweight clone of `dogtail` and do no wrapping over anything other than `Atspi`.
 I did the bare minimum to make the API work and to verify some specific issue was having a source in Atspi.
 It was a success.
 I was seeing the same issue without any use of `dogtail` and `pyatspi2`.

-  The `GNOMEAutomation` would provide API just like `dogtail` but wrapping only over `Atspi` so any issue that is found will have a single source.
-The best case scenario would be pointing developers to the API and have them see that we are using the `Atspi` functions so it cannot be an issue we introduced.
+  The `GNOMEAutomation` would provide API just like `dogtail`, but wrapping only over `Atspi` so any issue that is found will have a single source.
+The best case scenario would be pointing developers to the API and have them see that we are using the `Atspi` functions, so it cannot be an issue we introduced.
 They will also get a reproducer directly to the `Atspi` and will not have to deal with our environment.
-In the worst case, installing `GNOMEAutomation` with given project it was reproduced in which would be startable right away without any difficult setup.
+In the worst case, installing `GNOMEAutomation` with a given project it was reproduced in, which would be startable right away without any difficult setup.
 Documentation will be present from the start (I have a habit to have docstring and proper documentations everywhere) so no one will be needed to go on long searches to figure out what is wrong and where.

 ## The gnome-ponytail-daemon

   I would imagine there is a way how to include it in this project so any issue can be tracked accordingly.
   This project was originally created to enable us to continue working on Wayland.
-It's hard to imagine anyone but us using `gnome-ponytail-daemon` but I could be proven wrong.
+Its hard to imagine anyone but us using `gnome-ponytail-daemon` but I could be proven wrong.

 ## The behave-html-pretty-formatter